 A Single Tithe is Complex Enough

-Regardless if there certainly was a single tithe system, we already agree that the bible is vague about this complex matter in the first place.
-Now take into account the more complex nature of a three tithes system, which involves an algorithm of various times, places, and recipients.
-With a multiple tithing system there would arise an exponential amount of ’fill in the blanks’.
+Regardless of where anyone stands on this subject, most of us agree that the bible is vague about this complex matter in the first place.
+Now take into account the more complex matter of giving 23%, which involves questionable algorithms.
+With a three tithe (23%) system there would arise an exponential amount of ‘fill in the blanks’.
 For instance…

 … How would one go about giving the second or third tithe of his harvest that he’s already stored, sold, or eaten?

 … If some of it was stolen or lost in a fire, do you tithe on the original harvest, or on what’s left . . . if anything?

 Can you see some of the trouble we’ve run into?
 We’ve just made a very ambiguous single tithing system ten times worse.
 Let’s go back to our business illustration.
 After our business partners have withdrawn the first 10%, and have decided to then withdrawal another 10%; is the second 10% debited off the original value of their increase, or do they debit 10% off the already decreased value (80%)?
 If we truly believe that they gave 23-30%, then this opens up Pandora’s box and a plethora of additional complexities arise, which are not even remotely addressed in the bible.
 Something just doesn’t fit when this multifarious task is extremely disproportionate to the minute amount of details given.

 The best way to simplify giving 23-30% and dispersing one-third of it multiple times a year, is to order Israel to separate 30% out immediately when they are harvesting.
 The problem is that the bible doesn’t tell them to separate 30% of their harvest out.
 It says the tenth one is holy, and to take only the tenth one out and give it.